kevincjackson/Notes/c.md

 1. Programmers know what they are doing.
 2. Programmers must state their intentions explicitly.

+## Description
+Appeared in 1972, written by Dennis Ritchie for the purpose of creating UNIX.

 ## Compiling
   * preprocess: substitutes library functions into your code.
   * compile: turn source code into assembly